 'By 2031 Belmont Rural will have grown to take advantage of the Western Relief Road.
-Key green areas and open spaces will have been protected.
+Key green areas and spaces will have been protected.
 Access to and from the area will have been improved allowing safe, easy access to quality services, open spaces and the wider countryside.'

-5.2 To achieve this Vision the following objectives have been identified for the Belmont Rural NDP:
+5.2 To achieve this Vision the following objectives have been identified for the Belmont Rural NP:

-Objective 1 - to protect and improve Open Spaces
+Objective 1 - To protect and improve open spaces

-Picture 3 - Abbey View Park
+Photo- Abbey View Park

-Open spaces both formal and informal are valued by the residents of Belmont Rural Parish, which is supported in NPPF para 73-74.
+5.3 Open spaces both formal and informal are important to the residents of Belmont Rural Parish, which is supported in NPPF para 73-74.